 6.8 - Ala Carte Compensation - If the Employer wishes to change the method of compensation for ala carte service persons, the Employer agrees to negotiate with the Union and reach prior agreement before any such change is put into effect.
 In the event the Parties bargain to an impasse, such unresolved issue shall be arbitrated in accordance with the arbitration procedure in 10.3.

-No further outsourcing will occur for the duration of the contract.
+6.9 – Outsourcing – Employer will outsource its laundry services to an outside vendor.
+Linen and garment repair positions will be terminated as reflected in Appendix A and B. No further outsourcing will occur for the duration of the contract.

 ARTICLE 7